netromdk/vermin/README.rst

 ================================================

-Vermin shows lots of useful minimum version results when run normally, but it can also be used as a linter to show only rules violating specified target versions by using ``--violations`` and one or two ``--target`` values.
+Vermin shows lots of useful minimum version results when run normally, but it can also be used as a linter to show only rules violating specified target versions by using ``--violations`` (or ``--lint``) and one or two ``--target`` values.
 Verbosity level 2 is automatically set when showing only violations, but can be increased if necessary.
 The final versions verdict is still calculated and printed at the end and the program exit code signifies whether the specified targets were met (``0``) or violated (``1``).
 However, if no rules are triggered the exit code will be ``0`` due to inconclusivity.

 .. code-block:: console